Background

 When a user opens a design, we load it asynchronously while moving into the design view of the application.
 When we started doing this, we found that Skia was frequently crashing.

 What ultimately caused this was rendering the Skia view before we had finished loading.
 In React-native, this is normal.
 It re-renders the view.
-However, since Skia has its own rendering thread, when React-Native re-rendered the view at an unexpected time, Skia would start to delete, then delete again the same resources.
+However, since Skia has its own rendering thread, when React-Native re-rendered the view at an unexpected time, Skia would start to delete, then re-delete the same resources.
 Deleting already-deleted memory killed Skia and required restarting the application.
+This wasn’t an issue with Skia, it was how we were using it.

 The solution for this was to not render the Skia view until loading was done.
-We had well-defined locations where we needed Skia to be rending and where it was not.
+We had well-defined locations where we needed Skia to be rending and where it was not required.
 We make sure to:

 Loading Icon Resources